How to Pack Tools for Moving – Time to Pack Up Your Garage!

 You’ll need to use plenty of big and small boxes to wrap everything up the way you like it, and tape to protect stuff the way you want

 As with power gardening equipment, vehicles like motorcycles, scooters, and boats should be drained of fuel.
 Cars are an exception to the rule, as they need to have at most one-quarter of the tank.
-You should also inspect the vehicle for possible leakages before you hand it over to the auto transport service provider or put it in storage.
+You should also inspect the vehicle for possible leakages before you hand it over to the auto transport company.

 close up shoot of a car